-- Identify Response Resources: Identify the eminent response resources to stabilize the situation that include Emergency responders, equipment, and internal as well as external sources.
+- Identify Response Resources: Identify the eminent response resources to stabilize the situation that includes Emergency responders, equipment, and internal as well as external sources.

-- Create Emergency Management Team: This requires response plan knowledge, Emergency management training and mock drills.
+- Create an Emergency Management Team: This requires response plan knowledge, Emergency management training and mock drills.

-- Establish Hazard-Specific Response Procedures: Depending upon the type of emergency, response planning should be structured to provide effective emergency response.
+- Establish Hazard-Specific Response Procedures: Depending on the type of emergency, response planning should be structured to provide an effective emergency response.

-- Emergency Response & First aid Training: First Aid Training is essential for everyone to know what to do when an emergency strikes.
-This could save the life during emergency.
+- Emergency Response & First-aid Training: First Aid Training is essential for everyone to know what to do when an emergency strikes.
+This could save the life during an emergency.
 It should include First Aid CPR Training & Emergency Response plan familiarization for volunteers.

 - Emergency Response Mock Drills and Exercises: Corporate emergency preparedness drills and exercises, which may include fire and evacuation drills, emergency escape procedures, knowledge & tactics, to restore resources.

-- Preferred method to Report Emergencies: Workplaces emergencies should be reported as early as possible to reduce the loss.
+- A preferred method to Report Emergencies: Workplaces emergencies should be reported as early as possible to reduce the loss.
 And there should be proper facilities to notify the emergencies such as internal telephone numbers or intercom, public address system, alarm system, proper authorities for fire, medical or rescue services.